Skip to content

 Common pitfalls

-• Age is in Myr (not years).
+• Age is in Myr, not years or Gyr.